 About the course

-Entertainment is one of the largest industries in the UK spanning across theatre, dance, TV, film, music, festivals, cruise ships and many more.
+Entertainment is one of the largest UK industries spanning across theatre, dance, TV, film, music, festivals and many more.

 This highly practical course is designed to give you the experience required to enter the industry in a variety of roles including technical theatre (lighting, sound and AV) and production arts (stage and event management, set design and prop design).
 It is designed to appeal to students of all ages and abilities - we just ask you have a passion for the industry.